For college students arrested protesting the war in Gaza, the fallout was only beginning

 “I want that degree,” Alvarez said.
 “I worked four jobs throughout my two years at Wash U to be able to afford tuition without pulling out any loans.”

 At Emerson College in Boston, 118 people were arrested when police were asked to enforce a city ordinance against camping on public property.
-All will be eligible to have their charges dropped in exchange for community service, prosecutors said.
+All were charged with disturbing the peace and granted “pre-arraignment diversion,” which means no charges will be filed in exchange for 40 hours of community service, prosecutors said.

 Owen Buxton, an Emerson student, said he suffered a concussion when police shoved him into a bronze statue.
+It was his second arrest of the semester for protesting the war in Gaza.
 The experience made it hard for him to concentrate or participate in classes.

 “It stifled all my creativity — I didn’t make anything for months, which is not typical of me,” said Buxton, a filmmaker.